When Sting Left the Police for ‘Dream of the Blue Turtles’

 "This decision, I admit, was not particularly logical," Sting reflected in his 2007 book Lyrics.
 Noting that there were doubts in his circle as to whether it was truly the wisest idea to abandon the Police after they'd conquered the world with Synchronicity, he said he chose to believe instead "that the momentum of the band had been such that people would at least be curious about what I was up to."

-Like the other rock frontmen who flew the coop after setting new sales peaks with their bands in the mid-'80s (including Van Halen's David Lee Roth and Chicago's Peter Cetera), Sting had the important advantage of owning the voice that listeners associated with his own greatest hits — even if what he was up to didn't end up having a tremendous amount in common, musically speaking, with what he'd done before.
+Like the other rock frontmen who flew the coop after setting new sales peaks with their bands in the mid-'80s (including Van Halen's David Lee Roth and Chicago's Peter Cetera), Sting had the important advantage of owning the voice that listeners associated with his own greatest hits.
+Even so, what he was up to didn't end up having a tremendous amount in common, musically speaking, with what he'd done before.

-But as Sting proved with his solo debut, The Dream of the Blue Turtles, the restlessness he'd always shown within the restrictive rock format had only grown since Synchronicity.
-As he told Record, he wanted to erode the boundaries between rock and jazz by recruiting a group of musicians talented enough to play in a vocabulary that combined elements of both.
+But as Sting proved with his solo debut, The Dream of the Blue Turtles, the restlessness he'd always shown within the restrictive rock format had only grown since Synchronicity: He wanted to erode the boundaries between rock and jazz by recruiting a group of musicians talented enough to play in a vocabulary that combined elements of both.

 That might be stretching it a bit, but Sting's enthusiasm was easy to understand; after years of working within the confines of a trio, he was free to write and record with whatever configuration he saw fit — and as his solo success continued to grow, he banked that capital for future use on projects that really challenged expectations, like Songs From the Labyrinth, his 2006 collection of lute music.
 They haven't all been received as well as The Dream of the Blue Turtles, but even in 1985, Sting made it clear he wasn't worried about that anyway.

-"The more people pigeonhole me the more my freedom is impaired.
-I want to be able to change what I do," he shrugged to Record.
+"The more people pigeonhole me, the more my freedom is impaired.
+I want to be able to change what I do," he told Record.
 "I get bored very easily.
 My threshold for boredom is very, very low."